Street organ: Modern usage

 In addition to a few antique barrel organs, there are many more modern organs that have been built.
 These do not operate on pinned barrels anymore, but use perforated paper rolls (analogous to player pianos) or perforated cardboard book music (this method is mostly to be found in France, (Note: where the street organ is known as orgue de Barbarie) the Netherlands or Belgium) and sometimes even electronic microchip- and/or MIDI-systems.
 Organ grinders are a common sight in Mexico City, and the related street organs are common in Germany and the Netherlands.

 Some modern-day organ grinders like to dress in period costumes, albeit not necessarily those of an organ grinder.
 Such performers may perform at "organ rallies" (such as the "MEMUSI" event in Vienna), where many enthusiasts would assemble and entertain on the streets.
 Such dress may also be used at a wedding, where the organ grinder may perform the Bridal Chorus from Wagner's Lohengrin or at any other event where a solo performer might be chosen over hiring an entire band or a deejay.

 Larger organs are not usually turned by hand, but use an electric motor.
 Such larger instruments are called fairground organs, band organs or orchestrions.

 In the United Kingdom, many use the term street organ to refer to a mechanically played, piano-like instrument also known as a barrel piano.

+In the Basque Country, it's very common to see organ grinders in Bilbao's Old Town and Guggenheim Museum, in Vitoria's Virgen Blanca plaza and in San Sebastián's La Concha beach and Old Town.
+In stadiums like San Mamés and Anoeta, organ grinders decore their instruments with their team (like Athletic Bilbao or Real Sociedad) with scarves, the team's mascot plush toys, stickers and garlands to show their support.